-Our Board has determined that each of Joel A. Gallo, Sam Van, and Bradley C. Lalonde, qualifies as independent directors, as defined under the listing rules of Nasdaq.
-In addition, we are subject to the rules of the SEC and Nasdaq relating to the memberships, qualifications and operations of the audit committee, as discussed below.
+Our Board has determined that each of Bradley C. Lalonde, Charles James Schaefer IV, and Scott Powell, qualifies as independent directors, as defined under the NYSE American Company Guide.
+In addition, we are subject to the rules of the SEC and the NYSE American relating to the memberships, qualifications and operations of the audit committee, as discussed below.